 Most states allow anyone to wear body armor anywhere, with federal laws in mind.
 However, some states don't allow the wear of body armor in schools, unless you're performing a job that requires it.

 Louisiana is one of these states.
 According to R.S.
-14:95.9, "Wearing or possessing body armor, by a student or non student on school property, at a school-sponsored function, or in a firearm-free zone is unlawful and shall be defined as wearing or possessing of body armor, on one's person, at any time while on a school campus, on school transportation, or at any school-sponsored function in a specific designated area including but not limited to athletic competitions, dances, parties, or any extracurricular activities, or within one thousand feet of any school campus."
+14:95.9, "Wearing or possessing body armor, by a student or non student on school property, at a school-sponsored function, or in a firearm-free zone is unlawful and shall be defined as wearing or possessing of body armor, on one's person, while on a school campus, on school transportation, or at any school-sponsored function in a specific designated area including but not limited to athletic competitions, dances, parties, or any extracurricular activities, or within one thousand feet of any school campus."

 However, students can have and wear backpacks made with bullet-resistant metal or other materials to protect them from weapons or bodily injury.